hoc-labs/news-site-progression/README.md

 Next, we'll start filling out each article card with an image.
 Add an `<img>` element to each card.
 There are six images in the project images folder to use if you don't want to get your own.

 Refresh your page and you'll notice that the images are very large.
+They are displaying with their original size.
 To fix this, add a style to set the image width to 100%.
-This will force the image to take up the space of its container.
+This will force the image to take up 100% of the width of the parent element.

-Your page should now look like this, with your own images substituted.
+Your page should now look like this.

 ![](https://raw.githubusercontent.com/hoc-labs/images/main/news-site-progression-article-grid-1.png)